kdeldycke/kevin-deldycke-blog/content/posts/how-to-extract-data-trapped-iphone.md

 date: 2010-09-16 21:24:45
 title: How-to extract data trapped into an iPhone
 category: English
-tags: Android, Apple, Backup, CSV, iPhone, iTunes, Apple, Mac OS X, Smartphones, SQLite, SQL, VLC
+tags: Android, Apple, Backup, CSV, iPhone, iTunes, Apple, macOS, Smartphones, SQLite, SQL, VLC, Mac OS X 10.6 Snow Leopard
 ---

-After 2 years using an [iPhone 3G](http://amzn.com/B001AXA056/?tag=kevideld-20), it's time for me to [switch to the Android world](http://twitter.com/kdeldycke/status/24219289221).
-[My Apple era is over](http://twitter.com/kdeldycke/status/22007247873), I need a plateform that is more linux and open-source friendly.
+After 2 years using an [iPhone 3G ](http://amzn.com/B001AXA056/?tag=kevideld-20), it's time for me to [switch to the Android world](http://twitter.com/kdeldycke/status/24219289221).
+[My Apple era is over](http://twitter.com/kdeldycke/status/22007247873), I need a plateform that is more Linux and open-source friendly.

-Before erasing and [selling my iPhone](http://twitter.com/kdeldycke/status/24687160120), I want to backup and extract all the data I produced with it and that is still trapped inside.
+Before erasing and [selling my iPhone ](http://twitter.com/kdeldycke/status/24687160120), I want to backup and extract all the data I produced with it and that is still trapped inside.
 This mean photos, SMSs, voice messages, safari bookmarks, etc...

-There is a nice OSX app simply called [iPhone Backup Extractor](http://supercrazyawesome.com) which let you get these data.
+There is a nice OS X app simply called [iPhone Backup Extractor ](http://supercrazyawesome.com) which let you get these data.
 Instead of getting data directly from the iPhone, it reads its backups made by iTunes.

 So first thing you have to do is to backup your phone using iTunes: